speedrun-hq/speedrun/documentation/docs/intro.md

 ## What is Speedrun

 Speedrun is an intent settlement protocol focused on delivering blazing fast cross-chain transactions while maintaining strong security.
 Built on ZetaChain's interoperability layer, Speedrun leverages this foundation to enable rapid token transfers between different blockchains without compromising on security.

-The platform's "speedrunner" mechanism creates a competitive environment where liquidity providers race to fulfill transfer intents as quickly as possible, dramatically reducing wait times compared to traditional cross-chain solutions.

 ## Why Speedrun

-ZetaChain architecture ensures trustlessness and robust security but this architecture introduces higher latency compared to centralized bridges.
+ZetaChain architecture ensures trustlessness and robust security but this architecture might introduce higher latency compared to centralized bridges.
 Speedrun introduces intent-based execution, turning latency into a market opportunity.
 ZetaChain’s high reliability makes it a safe and predictable foundation for third-party fulfillers to earn fees with low risk

 ## Features